A close up of a sign

 $25 Advance / $30 at the Door

-Advance tickets can be purchased online at
+Advance tickets can be purchased at Grooves (Wortley Village),

 For Information call 519-319-5847 or e-mail folk@iandavies.com